Covid 19 coronavirus: Phil Goff on making sure the cure doesn't kill the patient

 Work has started back on the City Rail Link now, but we've heard that the cost is likely to blow out – do you know what the scale of that will be?

-"The month-long closure of the CRL is likely to cost probably around, or something in excess of $30 million.
+"The month-long closure of the CRL is likely to cost probably around, or something in excess of, $30 million.
 That's never welcome, but we had no choice in the matter.

 "We have a new challenge now – getting some of the specialist staff that we need to do the work internationally, at a time when our borders are closed.
-I'll be making submissions to Ministers – obviously we'd need to follow a quarantine process, but we really need that international staff in to not further delay the project.
+I'll be making submissions to ministers – obviously we'd need to follow a quarantine process, but we really need that international staff in to not further delay the project.

 "There is an opportunity here to potentially speed up the CRL project by starting work at multiple sites.
 We are already doing that to a certain extent now – working on Aotea Centre, working on Karangahape Road, Mt Eden and continuing with the tunnel.
 If the Government is able to bring some of its capital from its shovel-ready project into CRL, then rather than this being a setback, it could be a chance to advance our programmes."

-Auckland Council has submitted 73 priority 'shovel-ready' infrastructure projects to the Government's Infrastructure Industry Reference Group.
+The Auckland Council has submitted 73 priority "shovel-ready" infrastructure projects to the Government's Infrastructure Industry Reference Group.
 What do you hope they will achieve for Auckland?

 "It enables us to create the infrastructure that we desperately need as a city, so that's something that's worthwhile in its own right.
 But we have premised these projects around projects that are ready to go, we've consented them, we've often done the procurement for them, and we can get them up and going as quickly as possible to create jobs, generate income and help stimulate the recovery that our city and our country desperately needs.

-"Auckland is uniquely well-placed to assist the recovery of New Zealand in that regard.
+"Auckland is uniquely well placed to assist the recovery of New Zealand in that regard.
 We've been professional in the way that we've put the projects up, there are 73 projects, we've said 30 are priorities.
 We know that we can expect a fair share of the money, we are ready to go and we can assist the Government with its recovery objective."

 There has been some criticism that the projects put forward haven't been transformational enough and don't represent the once-in-a-generation opportunity that this situation has provided.
 What would you say to that?

 "We followed the Government criteria – the Government provides the money, they set the criteria.
 But I reject the criticism anyway – there is a whole lot in our submission which is about mode shift.
-It's about bringing forward projects that will assist public transport, that will assist walking and cycling, that will get busways underway.
+It's about bringing forward projects that will assist public transport, that will assist walking and cycling, that will get busways under way.
 Those are projects that meet our environmental and our transport objectives – reducing traffic congestion, reducing carbon emissions.
 These are the sort of things that we need to do for the long-term future, as well as needing to deal with the immediate ramifications of Covid-19 and the recession it's causing."

 Will the council be looking at ways to speed up projects – expediting things like resource consent?